OpenTTD/OpenTTD/COMPILING.md

 If you are building a dedicated-server only, you don't need the last four.

-OpenTTD does not require any of the libraries to be present, but without liblzma you cannot open most recent savegames and without zlib you cannot open most older savegames or use the content downloading system.
+OpenTTD does not require any of the libraries to be present, but without libarchive you cannot open most recent savegames and without zlib you cannot open most older savegames or use the content downloading system.

 ## Windows